 Some 5-month-old babies have started to recognize their name.
 They understand that they are being talked to when they hear this particular sound.

-Just as he is passionately in love with his dear ones, the 5-month-old may start being more reserved when it comes to strangers.
-This will only increase during the next few months.
+Just as he is passionately in love with his dear ones, the 5-month-old may become more reserved when it comes to strangers.
+This will increase during the next few months.

-Games To Play5-month-old babies love hearing different sounds as well as seeing funny faces.
+5-month-old babies love hearing different sounds as well as seeing funny faces.
 This is a great way to play with your 5-month-old!

-Singing and dancing is also popular.
+Singing and dancing are also popular.

 Go to a playground and place your baby in an infant swing.
-Chances are he will love swinging.
+Chances are he/she will love swinging.
 You’ll have to find a swing with a high back to support your baby’s back and head.
 And no hard pushes!

 Babies of this age are also likely to discover how fun it is to splash water.
 Bathe with your baby and splash around together.